jwplayer/dev-workshops/404-exercise/README.md

 ## Instructions

 - Change the background to `#05092b`
-- Import a Google Font called Roboto!
+- Import a Google Font called Roboto.
 It comes pre-loaded with 2 font weights: 500 (regular) and 900 (bold).
 Place the following tag in the `<head>` of your html doc:
   ```
   <link href="https://fonts.googleapis.com/css?family=Roboto:500,900&display=swap" rel="stylesheet">
   ```